 2. Choose Style and Size of the Painting

-I offer a variety of sizes of canvas ranging from A4 to 3 feet.
-These can be square or
+I offer a variety of sizes ranging from A5 to 3 feet.
+These can be square or rectangle.

-The painting can be on a deep boxed canvas which is ready to hang ,or a slim canvas board which can be fixed to a mountboard and framed.
-These can be arranged for you at an extra cost.
+Larger paintings from A3 upwards are on a deep 3.5cm boxed canvas which is ready to hang.
+A floating frame can be arranged for you at an extra cost.

 Considerations on the size, shape & style of the painting depend on the following -